hutch2323/CP1291-CourseProject-JQueryPlugin/README.md

     },
 ```
 The settings will affect the font size and color of the image seen above.
-- fontSize (this will control the size of the font of each of the Team Name, Record and Rank)
+- **fontSize** - this will control the size of the font of each of the Team Name, Record and Ran
-- fontColor (the color of the font)
+- **fontColor** - the color of the font

 ### Game Results (gameResults)
 ![gameResult](https://user-images.githubusercontent.com/59344045/144538216-2eab82fa-4381-4e76-b5c6-518d6657b413.png)